IsraelVow/Hotel-Revenue-Analysis/README.md

    ```
    The tables `market_segment$` and `meal_cost$` are joined with `T_hotels` to perform additional analysis and understand the impact on revenue.

+## Visualizations and Charts in Power BI:

+1. **Cards:**
+2. **Sparkline Line Chart:**
+3. **Slicers for Filtering:**
+4. **Line Chart:**
+5. **Matrix Table:**
+6. **Donut Chart:**

+These visualizations and charts have been carefully designed to provide a comprehensive overview of the hotel revenue analysis.
+The combination of cards, sparklines, line charts, matrix tables, and donut charts allows stakeholders to quickly grasp key insights, and trends, and make data-driven decisions to optimize revenue and improve services.
+The interactive slicers further enhance the user experience by enabling dynamic filtering of data to focus on specific segments and time periods.

 ## Conclusion
 By following the outlined steps and running the SQL queries mentioned above, the data analyst has successfully generated meaningful insights into the hotel's revenue.
 These insights are presented in a visually appealing manner using Power BI, allowing stakeholders to make informed decisions based on the analysis.